Prospective CLS students have a wide variety of background questions. Here are some

 Off-campus/distance students will take didactic courses by electronic interactive audio/video systems, satellite systems, and/or computer and e-mail systems.
 For students in the Atlanta, Georgia area, clinical laboratories are held at our state-of-the-art mobile laboratory at Gwinnett Medical Center in Lawrenceville, GA.
-Clinical/internship training will take place at our hospital affiliates
+Clinical/internship training will take place at our hospital affiliates.

-What degree do I receive at the end of my studies?
+*What degree do I receive at the end of my studies?*

 Students enrolled in the BS-CLS program will receive a Bachelor of Science in Clinical Laboratory Science degree.
 Students enrolled in the MHS-CLS program will receive a Master of Health Science in Clinical Laboratory Science degree.